How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 3. Diffuse the Light

-Don’t use direct sunlight, and don’t point a table lamp directly at the subject’s face like in an interrogation.
+Don’t use direct sunlight or point a table lamp directly at the subject’s face like in an interrogation.
 Instead, direct the lamp towards a wall or a ceiling to bounce and diffuse the light.
 Diffused light doesn’t create hard shadows.
 Optional: Instead of buying a softbox, put a piece of white paper or cloth in front of the lamp.

-The same applies to flash.
+The same applies to using a flash.
 Try holding a clean piece of white printing paper about 20 cm (8 inches) from the flash to diffuse the light.
 Suppose you can’t direct the flash independently.
 In that case, you can use a small mirror to direct the flash towards the ceiling instead of the subject.
-However, if the flash and the lens are close to each other, this can be hard to achieve.
-On a smartphone, flash and lens can be only millimeters away from each other.
+However, this can be hard to achieve if the flash and the lens are close to each other.
+On a smartphone, the flash and the lens can be only millimeters away from each other.

 Even though sunlight is recommended, avoid direct sunlight.
 Sunlight is non-direct on a cloudy day or when the sun doesn’t shine directly in through the windows.
-If the sun shines directly through your windows, consider closing the curtains, given that they let some light through.
+If the sun shines directly through your windows, consider closing the curtains because they let some light through.

 4. Try Different Settings and Positions

-Try different combinations of light sources.
-Try moving your subject around to find the best spot.
-Try at different times of the day.
+Try different combinations of light sources, moving your subject around to find the best spot, and shooting at different times of the day.
 Even the pros must do trial and error.
-If you can use flash, try taking a photo with and without, and see which one is better.
+If you can use flash, try taking a photo with and without it and see which one is better.

 How to Get an Even Background Without Shadows